-The change in total net position (deficit) from October 31, 2013 represents a decrease in the deficit position of \$2.9 million from \$669 million at October 31, 2013 to \$666 million at October 31, 2014.
+The change in total net position (deficit) from October 31, 2014 represents a decrease in the deficit position of \$22.3 million from \$667 million at October 31, 2014 to \$644 million at October 31, 2015.

-The net position invested in capital assets, net of related debt, was a deficit of \$24.5 million and \$6.3 million at October 31, 2014 and 2013, respectively.
+The net position invested in capital assets, net of related debt, was a deficit of \$13.8 million and \$24.5 million at October 31, 2015 and 2014, respectively.
 Although investment in capital assets is reported net of related debt, the resources needed to repay this debt must be provided from other sources, since capital assets cannot be used to liquidate these liabilities.
-The Authority's \$68.4 million and \$103.1 million of restricted net assets at October 31, 2014 and 2013, respectively, represent resources that are subject to various external restrictions on how they may be used.
+The Organization's \$64.6 million and \$68.4 million of restricted net assets at October 31, 2015 and 2014, respectively, represent resources that are subject to various external restrictions on how they may be used.
 These assets are generally restricted under bond resolutions and other agreements and for debt service.

-The remaining balance is classified as an unrestricted deficit totaling \$709.9 million at October 31, 2014 resulting primarily from debt issued for noncapital purposes of \$513.7 million, and upfront lease payments and deferred PILOT revenue, which are transferred to the City annually or held in the Joint Purpose Fund as restricted assets.
+The remaining balance is classified as an unrestricted deficit totaling \$695.2 million at October 31, 2015 resulting from the cumulative net excess revenues, which are transferred to the City annually.